Sofosbuvir/VelpatasvirOther Names: Epclusa, SOF/VLP Drug Class: Opportunistic Infections and Coinfections

 - If you are allergic to sofosbuvir/velpatasvir or any other medicines.

-- About any medical conditions you have or have had, especially HIV infection and and any other liver problems in addition to HCV infection.
+- About any medical conditions you have or have had, especially (HBV) and any other problems in addition to HCV infection.

 - If you have severe kidney problems or you are on dialysis.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.